nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

     ![NGINX Ingress NodePort Service](../media/nlk-cluster1-nodeport.png)
     ![NGINX Ingress NodePort Service](../media/nlk-cluster1-upstreams.png)

-### NodePort mapping is 443:30267,  K8s Workers are 10.1.1.8 and .10.
+### NodePort mapping is 443:30267,  Kubernetes Workers are 10.1.1.8 and .10.

 <br/>

-**NOTE:** If you have a second K8s cluster, and you want to Load Balance both Clusters using the MultiCluster Solution, repeat the appropriate setup on your second cluster.
+**NOTE:** If you have a second Kubernetes cluster, and you want to Load Balance both Clusters using the MultiCluster Solution, repeat the appropriate setup on your second cluster.

 **IMPORTANT:  Do not mix and match nodeport-clusterX.yaml files.**